Sagars777/apiwithoutrest/README.md

 # apiwithoutrest
+Its a complete application with single endpoint for all CRUD operations.

 1>install required packages from requirements.txt

+2>Run the server

-2>Use tests.py file to perform api requests.
+3>Run tests.py from testapp file to perform api requests.

-3>Its a complete application with single endpoint for all CRUD operations.